eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 by [[[#verifiable-presentation-protocol]]].
 If the `token` claim is present, it MUST be used by the [=Issuer Service=].

-The bearer token MAY also be used by the [=Issuer Service=] to resolve [=Verifiable Presentations=] the client is required to hold for issuance of the requested [=Verifiable Credentials=].
+The bearer token MAY also be used by the [=Issuer Service=] to resolve [=Verifiable Presentations=] the client is REQUIRED to hold for issuance of the requested [=Verifiable Credentials=].

 If the issuer supports a pre-authorization code flow, the client MUST use the `pre-authorized_code` claim in the Self-Issued ID Token to provide the pre-authorization code to the issuer.